Prayer is a conversation.

 What saved me was, ironically enough, a prayer.
 I had a personal problem, a family problem, that was driving me up one side of the proverbial wall and back down the other side and then back up again.
 It was one of those things I couldn’t solve and didn’t think I could bear.
 I just burst out saying, “Lord, I know I’m not supposed to talk to you about this, but it is more than I can handle.”

-I don’t know exactly how it happened, but I realized as I was praying my desperation prayer about my desperate little problem that I had it all wrong.
+I don’t know exactly how it happened, but I realized as I was praying my desperate little prayer about my desperate little problem that I had it all wrong.
 I was supposed to be talking to Him about these “little” things that make up my life.
 Because …

 My prayers are not “worthy” of Him.
 Ever.